Chart Color Schemes

 Employment conditions in Williamstown demonstrate exceptional strength compared to most Australian markets

-Local employment opportunities appear limited based on Census data comparison.
-Over the year to September 2025, employment increased by 1.4%, labour force by 2.0%, and unemployment rose by 0.6 percentage points.
-In contrast, Rest of SA had employment growth of 0.3%, labour force growth of 2.3%, and an unemployment increase of 1.9 percentage points.
-National employment forecasts from Jobs and Skills Australia (May-25) project national growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Williamstown's mix suggests local employment should grow by 5.7% over five years and 12.4% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Over the year to September 2025, employment increased by 1.5%, labour force by 2.1%, leading to a rise in unemployment by 0.6 percentage points.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Williamstown's employment mix suggests local employment should increase by 5.7% over five years and 12.4% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment